stormpath/stormpath.github.io/source/php/product-guide/old.index.markdown

 :----- | :-----
 Directory | The directory to which the account will be added.
 Username | The login name of the account for applications using username instead of email.
 The value must be unique within its parent directory.
-Given Name | The account owner first name.
+First Name | The account owner first name.
 Middle Name | The account owner middle name.
-Surname | The account owner last name.
+Last Name | The account owner last name.
-Full Name | The full name for the account holder.
-This is a computed attribute based on the givenName, middleName and surname attributes.
-It cannot be modified.
+First Name | The account owner first name.
 Email | The account owner email address.
 This is can be used by applications, such as the Stormpath Admin Console, that use an email address for logging in.
 The value must be unique within its parent directory.
 Status | The status is set to Enabled by default.
 It is only set to Disabled if you want to deny access to the account to Stormpath-connected applications.
 Password | The credentials used by an account during a login attempt.
 The specified value must adhere to the password policies set for the parent directory.
-Groups | A link to the groups that the account belongs to.
-GroupMemberships | A link to the group memberships that the account belongs to.
-Tenant | A link to the tenant that owns the account’s directory.

 {% docs note %}
 The account cannot be moved to a different directory after it has been created.
 {% enddocs %}

 For accounts, you can:

 * [Locate the account REST URL](#LocateAccURL).
 * [Authenticate accounts](#AuthenticateAccounts).